Mantra Meditation vs Breath Meditation: Which One is Better?

 You may put your focus on your belly expanding and contracting.

-Or you may put your focus on your nose and upper lip/mustache area, sensing the nostrils flaring, the nose hairs bristling, the airbrushing by your upper lip, and so on.
+Or you may put your focus on your nose and upper lip/mustache area, sensing the nostrils flaring, the nose hairs bristling, the air brushing by your upper lip, and so on.

-Another method is following the whole breath starting from it coming in the nose and down the back of your throat.
-Then expanding your belly and coming back out.
-You’ll notice the cool air coming in, the warmer air coming out, the speed and depth of your breath, etc… There are infinite subtleties to become aware of as we raise our conscious awareness.
+No matter the area of focus, you’ll notice the cool air coming in, the warmer air coming out, the speed and depth of your breath, etc… There are infinite subtleties to become aware of as we raise our conscious awareness by observing the ever present and always changing breath.

 Benefits of Mantra and Breath Meditation